JOU 270. Introduction to Journalism. (3 h)

 JOU 278.
 News Literacy.
 (3 h)

-Exploring the difference between news and propaganda, news and opinion, bias and fairness, citizen reporting and professional journalism with a goal of training more discriminating and thoughtful producers and consumers of news.
-Included: historical context of the news industry.
+Exploring the difference between news and propaganda, news and opinion, bias and fairness, citizen reporting and professional journalism, with a focus on disinformation in the age of social media, with the goal of teaching students to be more discriminating and thoughtful producers and consumers of news.

 JOU 310.
 Editing.
 (3 h)

 Fundamentals in copy editing and headline writing as it applies to print and online journalism.
 Applying grammar, adherence to Associated Press style, and use of photos, lay-out and news judgment to improve news and feature stories.
 Intensive in-class editing.
-P - JOU 270 or POI.
+P - JOU 270 or prerequisite override required.

 JOU 315.
 Beat Reporting.
 (3 h)